 Tourism is often described as one of the world's largest industries with huge figures quoted for the value of the tourism industry and the numbers it employs.
 This chapter provides a reality check for this 'boosterism' by demonstrating that we are far from reaching agreement as to just how to define the tourism industry.
-The chapter outlines the approaches to date in trying to define and measure tourism as an industry and outlines the problems faced in doing so, not least the fact that many industries are involved in delivering the tourism product.
+The chapter outlines the approaches to date in trying to define and measure tourism as an industry and outlines the problems faced in doing so, not least (i) the fact that many industries are involved in delivering the tourism product, and (ii) that the Covid-19 pandemic has demanded accurate data relating to tourism.
 It demonstrates that tourism is in fact only partially an industry as governments, communities and others are involved in delivering the tourism product - in effect, these distinct characteristics of the tourism supply environment set it aside from the way that we analyse other economic sectors, as we will see (Hara, 2018).
-We go on to show how tourism is not recognised as an industry in standard industrial classifications and national statistical systems.
+We go on to show how tourism is not recognised as an industry in standard industrial classifications and national statistical systems ; indeed, Dwyer (2018) speaks of tourism as a 'hidden activity'.
 The chapter then outlines the breakthrough in defining and measuring the tourism industry in the form of the tourism satellite account (TSA), which has now been accepted by the United Nations as the industry standard in defining and measuring the tourism industry.
 The TSA can be used to compare tourism with other economic sectors and so to provide policy makers and planners with useful information.
 The chapter closes by considering how tourism employment is measured and some of the problems involved in doing so.

-The size and scope of the tourism industry
+The size and scope of the contemporary tourism industry